modflowpy/pymake/docs/build_apps.md

 Download and build USGS MODFLOW and related programs.

 positional arguments:
   targets               Program(s) to build.
-Options: crt, gridgen, libmf6,
+Options: crt, gridgen, gsflow,
-                        mf2000, mf2005, mf6, mflgr, mfnwt, mfusg, mfusg_gsi,
+                        libmf6, mf2000, mf2005, mf6, mflgr, mfnwt, mfusg,
-                        mp6, mp7, mt3dms, mt3dusgs, sutra, swtv4, triangle,
+                        mfusg_gsi, mp6, mp7, mt3dms, mt3dusgs, sutra, swtv4,
-                        vs2dt, zbud6, zonbud3, zonbudusg, :.
-Specifying the
+                        triangle, vs2dt, zbud6, zonbud3, zonbudusg, :.
-                        target to be ':' will build all of the programs.
+                        Specifying the target to be ':' will build all of the programs.
+Multiple targets can be specified by separating individual targets by a comma (i.e., mf6,zbud6).

-optional arguments:
+options:
-  -h, --help            show this help message and exit --release_precision   If release_precision is False, then the release
+  -h, --help            show this help message and exit --precision {default,double}
-                        precision version will be compiled along with a double precision version of the program for programs where the standard_switch and double_switch in
-                        usgsprograms.txt is True. default is True.
+                        If precision is 'default', then the default precision version of the program will be compiled (this could be a single or double precision version).
+If precision is 'double', a double precision version will be compiled using compiler switches. default is `default`.
   -fc {ifort,mpiifort,gfortran,none}
                         Fortran compiler to use. (default is gfortran) -cc {gcc,clang,clang++,icc,icl,mpiicc,g++,cl,none}